Kaiserb11/Sort-visualizer/README.md

 - Pygame (pip install pygame)

 # how to run
+- Run the code
-- select folder based on the sorting technique you wanna see
+- Select the sorting technique in the terminal
-- run <b>show.py</b> inside the selected folder
+- Visualization will occur in the pygame window